-Thinking of what to do over the summer holidays?
-The perfect way to keep little ones entertained during their time off school is a trip to a theme park.
+Thinking of fun things to do as a family?
+The perfect way to keep little ones entertained during the weekends is a trip to a theme park.
 We've compiled a list of the best theme parks here in the UK; from Blackpool to Cornwall and London.
-See which attractions made our must-visit list and plan your summer trip...
+See which attractions made our must-visit list and plan your next trip...

 Alton Towers - Alton, England

 From the world’s first 14 loop rollercoaster to the world’s first freefall drop coaster, Alton Towers is home to some of the world’s scariest rides set to frighten even the bravest of thrill-seekers.
 It also accommodates for the little ones with the singing and dancing CBeebies Land boasting 14 rides, various live shows, and an accompanying hotel.
 See more at altontowers.com.